IlgeeHong/Adaptive-Preference-Scaling/README.md

 # Adaptive Preference Scaling for RLHF

 This repository contains the code for our paper [**Adaptive Preference Scaling for Reinforcement Learning with Human Feedback**](https://arxiv.org/abs/2406.02764).
 We introduce an **adaptive preference loss** for reward modeling within the context of Reinforcement Learning with Human Feedback (RLHF).
-This approach enhances the flexibility of the reward learning process by incorporating an adaptive scaling parameter for each sample in the preference dataset.
+This approach improves the flexibility of the reward learning process by incorporating an adaptive scaling parameter for each sample in the preference dataset.

 ## Table of Contents